ngless-toolkit/ngless/docs/sources/stdlib.md

 `samtools_sort :: mappedreadset -> mappedreadset` returns a sorted version of the dataset.

-Internally, this function calls ngless' version of samtools while respecting your settings for the use of threads and temporary disk space.
+Internally, both function call ngless' version of samtools while respecting your settings for the use of threads and temporary disk space.
 When combined with other functionality, ngless can also often stream data into/from samtools instead of relying on intermediate files (these optimizations should not change